-1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA CREDITS HEMIS CREDITS LCS5011 or Academic Literacy and Communication Studies 6 0.050 LCS5012 CET00BE Construction and the Environment 15 0.108 COM00BE Construction Management 20 0.142 CMT00BE Construction Mathematics 15 0.108 CTG00BE Construction Technology 20 0.142 FCL00BE Fundamentals of Contract Law 15 0.108 FHD00BE Fundamentals of Human Settlement Development 15 0.108 MET00BE Measurement, Estimating and Tendering 20 0.142 PBS00BE Physical Building Science 15 0.108 SES00BE Site Establishment and Supervision 20 0.142 Total: 161 1.187
+1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA HEMIS

+CREDITS CREDITS

+LCS5001 Academic Literacy and Communication Studies 12 0.082

+CET00BE Construction and the Environment 15 0.108

+COM00BE Construction Management 20 0.142

+CMT00BE Construction Mathematics 15 0.108

+CTG00BE Construction Technology 20 0.142

+FCL00BE Fundamentals of Contract Law 15 0.108

+FHD00BE Fundamentals of Human Settlement Development 15 0.108

+MET00BE Measurement, Estimating and Tendering 20 0.142

+PBS00BE Physical Building Science 15 0.108

+SES00BE Site Establishment and Supervision 20 0.142

+Total: 167 1.219

-- \Compulsory instructional offerings. - Any application for subject recognition will be considered ONLY for subjects completed at equivalent level, not at a lower level. - Elective subjects: Students are required to choose at least one elective per year. - All students must register and complete Academic Literacy and Communication Studies [LCS5011] (A) in Semester 1, and only repeaters who failed LCS5011 must register and complete LCS5012 (B) in Semester 2. - No student will be allowed to graduate without successfully completing the following instructional offering: Academic Literacy and Communication Studies. - A minimum of 140 SAQA credits are required to obtain the qualification. - A minimum of 1.36 HEMIS credits are required to obtain the qualification. - One intake per year, in January. - After successful completion of this qualification, the Higher Certificate will be conferred during an official graduation ceremony of CUT.
+- Compulsory instructional offerings. - Any application for subject recognition will be considered ONLY for subjects completed at equivalent level, not at a lower level. - Elective subjects: Students are required to choose at least one elective per year. - All students must register and complete Academic Literacy and Communication Studies [LCS5001]. - No student will be allowed to graduate without successfully completing the following instructional offering: Academic Literacy and Communication Studies. - A minimum of 140 SAQA credits are required to obtain the qualification. - A minimum of 1.11 HEMIS credits are required to obtain the qualification. - One intake per year, in January. - After successful completion of this qualification, the Higher Certificate will be conferred during an official graduation ceremony of CUT.